chihuahua/meep/README.md

 # meep

-meep is a simple app that uses gulp for building. meep will do something cool soon.
+meep is a simple app that uses gulp for building.
+It records mono audio and compresses to mp3 data on the fly in a web worker (to free up the UI thread).
+Since we only store compressed audio data, we can record for hours.

 ## Setup